-Cancellation made after booking is confirmed, the full deposit will be charged.
+Cancellation made after the booking is confirmed, the full deposit will be charged.

-Cancellation within 30 days prior to arrival 100% of full price will be charged.
+Cancellation within 30 days prior to arrival 100% of the full price will be charged.

 In the event that we are able to rebook, cancelled accommodation a refund will be arranged, less an administration charge of £60.

 We strongly advise that you arrange travel insurance in case of cancellation.